 Carlo Silva, CEO, 2nd Office

 Conversion can be a big problem for online retailers targeting overseas customers.
-Localisation in terms of language and currency will help but the retailer also needs to look at factors like payment methods, shipping options and local customer service.
+Localization in terms of language and currency will help but the retailer also needs to look at factors like payment methods, shipping options and local customer service.
 Providing clear and highly visible instructions on the cost and timescale of shipping goods overseas, taxes, insurances and customs restrictions will help build trust and drive purchases.

 John W. Hayes, Marketing Strategist, iContact Email Marketing and Best-Selling Author